How to Promote Your Business with SEO

-SEO changed dramatically in 2020.
+SEO changed dramatically in the 2020s.
 Here's the cliff notes on everything you need to know to succeed as a small business.

 So you’ve got a business, and you’ve got a blog.
 SEO seems like the natural next step for getting more customers (on the cheap).